AtesSkrt/Gesture-Controlled-Servo-with-MediaPipe-and-Arduino/README.md

 Overview

 Goal: Control a servo motor via hand gestures detected from a webcam.

 Key Components:

-MediaPipe for hand-tracking and bounding box detection.
+-MediaPipe for hand-tracking and bounding box detection.
-TensorFlow / Keras for training and predicting custom gestures.
+-TensorFlow / Keras for training and predicting custom gestures.
-OpenCV for camera input and real-time display.
+-OpenCV for camera input and real-time display.
-Arduino code that receives serial commands (angles) from Python and moves the servo.
+-Arduino code that receives serial commands (angles) from Python and moves the servo.
-The project also includes a simple GUI for “teaching” new gestures and an optional “predict” mode to classify gestures in real time.
+-The project also includes a simple GUI for “teaching” new gestures and an optional “predict” mode to classify gestures in real time.

 Features